About AP® Calculus AB Exam

 - Calculus AB is a subject that requires both memorization and analytical skills.
-To succeed in this subject, students must possess the aptitude for memorizing lengthy formulas, theorems, and concepts, which then can be applied analytically to solve problems.
+To succeed in this subject, students must possess the aptitude for memorizing lengthy formulas, theorems, and concepts, which can be applied analytically to solve problems.
 This course will be a good call if you are comfortable memorizing concepts in addition to analytical thinking.

-- It’s always a good idea to go through the course modules and content in advance to gauge the difficulty for Calculus AB.
+- It’s always a good idea to go through the course modules and content in advance to gauge the difficulty of Calculus AB.
 Talking to your seniors and teachers might help you gauge what to expect.